 It's easy to get lost in a sea of stock charts.
 Believe me, I'm sure over the course of my career thus far I've looked at a couple million charts already!
 So anything that can help me become more productive and focus only on the charts that require my attention is work exploring.

-Price target alerts help you narrow that 200+ stock chart watch list you currently have down to a more reasonable and manageable handful.
-There’s really no use at all to scan over 200+ charts each morning/night if the stock isn’t moving.
-You’re wasting your time and your money.
+Price target alerts help you narrow that 200+ stock chart watchlist you currently have down to a more reasonable and manageable handful.
+There's no use at all to scan over 200+ charts each morning/night if the stock isn't moving.
+You're wasting your time and your money.

 Start With Stocks You Want To Trade